-Services Description Level 2021 Service Adjustments facilitate annual recalibration of market and regulated assessment values.
+Services Description Level 2021 Service Adjustments Property Valuation, Inspection, and Defense Data collection and property inspections to facilitate annual recalibration of market and regulated assessment values.
 Review of Land and property sales.
 Valuations are completed in accordance with required timelines as per the Municipal Government Act and Alberta regulations.
-N/A Assessment Reporting Affairs, to meet legislative audit standards.
-Report assessment growth, statistics, and projections to Complete assessment report for Municipal Affairs to meet level 1 and 2 requirements.
-N/A Maintenance Create new parcels per subdivision, maintain correct ownership, school support, and exemption status, process assessment revisions.
-Review of land and building sales.
-N/A Assessment Notices Assessment notices include the property sent to residents by the required legislated N/A building for disposition and acquisition of Assist departments to complete appraisals in a timely manner.
+Assessment Reporting Report assessment data to Alberta Municipal Affairs, to meet legislative audit standards.
+Report assessment growth, statistics, and projections to corporate and external stakeholders.
+Complete assessment report for Municipal Affairs to meet level 1 and 2 requirements.
+N/A Assessment Roll Maintenance Create new parcels per subdivision, maintain correct ownership, school support, and exemption status, process assessment revisions.
+Review of lanc and building sales.
+Maintain and update new assessment data throughout the year.
+N/A Assessment Notices Prepare and send annual assessment notices.
+Assessment notices include the property classification, property assessment, property owner(s), and other items as specified by the MGA.
+Assessment notices are sent to residents by the required legislated timeline.
+N/A Appraisals Review and create appraisal ranges for land and building for disposition and acquisition of properties.
+Assist departments to complete appraisals in a timely manner.
 N/A